munificent/craftinginterpreters/book/methods-and-initializers.md

 The code we wrote here follows a typical pattern in optimization:

 1. Recognize a common operation or sequence of operations that is performance critical.
-In this case, it is a property access followed by a call.
+In this case, it is a method access followed by a call.

 2. Add an optimized implementation of that pattern.
 That's our `OP_INVOKE` instruction.